Comparison of top observability and debugging tools to help you monitor Python in AWS Lambda.

 - gauge, used for instantaneous values,

 - count, a long-running counter that can be incremented/decremented,

 - service check, integer value representing the state of the service

-Additionally, Datadog allows developers to define their own custom metrics by printing out of the Lambda functions following its predefined format.
-Alerting Once metrics are collected from the Lambda functions Datadog can send alerts using the most popular communication tools like Slack or OpsGenie.
-An interesting feature of Datadog is their machine learning algorithms which can provide alerts for events like outlier or anomaly detection.
+Additionally, Datadog allows developers to define their custom metrics by printing out the Lambda functions following its predefined format.
+Alerting Once metrics are collected from the Lambda functions, Datadog can send alerts using the most popular communication tools like Slack or OpsGenie.
+An exciting feature of Datadog is their machine learning algorithms which can provide signals for events like an outlier or anomaly detection.

-There is a small price that you have to pay in order to fully enjoy the benefits lambda functions: abstraction, parallel execution, high scalability.
+You have to pay a small price to fully enjoy the benefits of Lambda functions: abstraction, parallel execution, and high scalability.
 You must learn and use the new approach to monitoring serverless architectures.
-FaaS doesn’t provide metrics in traditional sense but, with proper understanding of the AWS infrastructure you can achieve a great level of observability for your lambda functions.
-The easiest to get started and the most bang for the buck is offered by Dashbird.
+FaaS doesn’t provide metrics in the traditional sense but, with a proper understanding of the AWS infrastructure, you can achieve a great level of observability for your lambda functions.